dentarg/auth0-blog/_posts/2017-06-21-an-introduction-to-crystal-lang.markdown

 In my next series of articles, I will be writing specifically about using Auth0 in a ***NON-jwt*** context, and I'll make sure I demonstrate this in Crystal!

+Of course, if you're looking to secure a Crystal-based web app, you can always simply use [Auth0 Lock](https://auth0.com/docs/libraries/lock/v10) as a drop-in solution.
+The documentation of which can be found [here](https://auth0.com/docs/libraries/lock/v10).

 ## Conclusion

+**I really rather like it!**

-I like it!
-Although relatively immature, Crystal is a promising language with a growing dev community surrounding it.
+Although relatively immature, Crystal is a promising language with a growing Dev community surrounding it.
 In my previous article about Auth0 Lock / Iris Image Recognition, I mentioned the fact that it'd be better to use the pHash / Blockhash libraries for a production environment.
-If I was to build this system, I would most definitely use Crystal to bind to those C libraries.
-I know that I'd be getting fantasticly close-to-C speeds, and with the ease and joy of writing Crystal!
+If I was to build that system, I would most definitely use Crystal to bind to those C libraries.
+I know that I'd be getting fantastically close-to-C speeds, and with the ease and joy of writing Crystal!

 I am very much looking forward to seeing where this language goes.
-I think the adoption rate will increase and I'm excited to see startups using it in production systems.
+I think the adoption rate will rapidly increase and I'm excited to see startups using it in production systems.
 I am currently experimenting in building a Crystal library for the Auth0 API.
 I will write another article on building an API client in Crystal when I'm finished.

 I do hope this article has inspired you to give Crystal a try, and look forward to hearing your feedback if/when you do!
 If you need any help and want to ask any questions, [reach out to me](mailto:robin@percy.pw) - I'm happy to help!